1. For your own safety: please only use tested (e.g. GS tested) roof boxes and roof rack systems that are approved for your vehicle.

-2. It is essential that the procedures, measurements and safety instructions detailed in the user information for installation, handling and use of the roof rack/roof box are adhered to.
+3. It is essential that the procedures, measurements and safety instructions detailed in the user information for installation, handling and use of the roof rack/roof box are adhered to.
 Even the slightest deviations could lead to incorrect installation or use.
+The roof box must be mounted with its front facing in the direction of travel.

 Permissible roof load rating (instruction manual) ... kg